Establishing an open source policy: The first step to legal protection

 3. Self-study

-It interacts with the agent and creates policy documents.
-If you prepare answers to the five questions below in advance, the process will proceed quickly.
+You interact with the agent and create the policy documents.
+If you prepare answers to the five questions below in advance, the process will move quickly.

-The process will proceed quickly if you briefly note the company's situation regarding the questions below before running the agent.
+The process moves quickly if you jot down your company's situation for the questions below before running the agent.

 Step 1.
-Summary of company situation Write down the answers to the five questions above in advance.
+Summarize your company's situation Write down your answers to the five questions above in advance.

 cd agents/03-policy-generator